mattbrescia/medication-crud/README.md

 ## Technologic Requirements

-1. The application must be created using a frontend framework (non specific framework required);
+1. The application must be created using a frontend framework (non specific framework required, further on jQuery);

-1. The application must not persist the records in a database;
+1. The application must not persist the records on backend;

 ## Expected result